 Characters & personas

-A character is who you talk to; a persona is who you are in the scene.
-Pyre keeps both as portable, standard cards on your device.
+A character is who you talk to.
+A persona is who you are in the scene.
+Pyre keeps both as local, portable cards.

 | Field | What it holds |